Our data base for tractor retail sales and field inventory is derived from AEM’s monthly Flash Reports.

 The impending railway strike has been averted by governmental actions but that is seen as a temporary solution and the prospect of a strike in the future still clouds the costs of shipping grains by rail.

-Corn – The December 22 contract closed at $6.62, down 29 cent from the October close.
-The March 23 contract closed at $6.67, down 29 cents from the October close.
-The May 23 contract closed at $6.65, which was down 30 cents from the October close.
+Corn – The March 23 contract closed at $6.78, up 11 cents from the November close.
+The May 23 contract closed at $6.78, which was up 13 cents from the November close.
+The Jul 23 contract closed at $6.71, up 12 cents from the November close.